atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 ## Static Analysis

-We used three main tools for static analysis: CppCheck, CodeQl, and Flawfinder.
+We used three main tools for static analysis: **CppCheck**, **CodeQl**, and **Flawfinder**.

--   CppCheck relies on multiple integrated tools for analyzing source; focuses on detecting undefined behavior
+-   CppCheck relies on multiple integrated tools for analyzing source and focuses on detecting undefined behavior

 -   CodeQL abstracts the source to a QL-language IR, which can then be queried

 -   Flawfinder is a syntatic analysis engine that scans for vulnerable code patterns

-We used three seperate tools because static analysis tools are significantly more effective at finding vulnerabilities when combined\*
+We used three seperate tools because static analysis tools are significantly more effective at finding vulnerabilities when combined.

-*CPPCheck/Flawfinder* in particular when run alone struggle to identify vulnerabilities, according to Lip et al. 2022 empirical study (preprint)
+_CPPCheck/Flawfinder_ in particular when run alone struggles to identify vulnerabilities, according to Lip et al. 2022 empirical study (preprint).

 ### CppCheck